DenSinH/FuzzARM/README.md

 # GBATestROMGenerator
-A random basic test ROM generator for the GBA
+A random basic test ROM generator for the GBA.
+It tests both ARM and THUMB mode instructions (Data processing/ALU operations/direct adding/subtraction), so basically the basic functions of the CPU.
+I plan on adding load/store tests as well.

 *Disclaimer* I do not own FASMARM in any way shape or form, nor have I contributed to it.
 I merely use it in this project to compile the generated .asm ROMS